BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 ## WERistIN (v2)
 {% img shadowImg /images/projects/screencapture-weristin-com.png %}
 {% img shadowImg /images/projects/screencapture-weristin-com2.png %}
 WERistIN is a local advertising service.
 It is divided into a web version and a stand alone version.
 The stand alone version is integrated into tourist-terminals which are sold in many cities is Austria.
-This Version (V2) is based on GoogleMap and we switched from a list concept to a touchscreen map concept.
+This Version (V2) is based on GoogleMap and we switched from a list concept (WERistIN V1) to a touchscreen map concept.

-**My Job:** Lead Developer, Project Manager, Sale <br />
+**My Job:** CEO, Lead Developer, Project Manager, Sale <br />
 **Team Members:** 3 <br />
 **My Age:** 22-23 <br />